influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Memory unused bytes

-The free memory as seen by the internal memory manager.
+Free memory as seen by the internal memory manager.

 #### Example